llpeterson/e2e/rtp.rst

 choosing the length of ATM cells.)
-Since the data packets themselves are short, a large header would mean that a relatively large amount of link bandwidth would be used by headers, thus reducing the available capacity for "useful" data.
+Since the data packets themselves are short, a large header would mean that a relatively large amount of link bandwidth would be used by headers, thus reducing the available capacity for “useful” data.
 We will see several aspects of the design of RTP that have been influenced by the necessity of keeping the header short.

 You could argue whether every single feature just described *really*